stonedDiscord/serverD/README.md

 - /reload
 - reload the kurwalist,wodka files,etc.

+- /loadreplay
+- loads a replay, control it with mainchat

 - /lock 2
 - keep other kurwa out of your current wodka drinking contest